microsoft/pxt-arcade/docs/courses/csintro/orientation/makecode-orientation.md

 This activity starts with the basics needed to get started in @boardname@.

-The @boardname@ platform is similar to other @boardname@ products featuring Minecraft, micro:bit, and [more](https://makecode.com).
+The @boardname@ platform is similar to other MakeCode products featuring Minecraft, micro:bit, and [more](https://makecode.com).
 Previous users of @boardname@ (or other block based coding platforms) will see familiar blocks and features.
 If you are new to MakeCode, welcome!

 @boardname@ uses general game concepts such as ``||sprites:Sprites||``, ``||scene:Scene||``, and ``||controller:Controller||`` to make writing arcade games easier, as well as categories of blocks that are common to other @boardname@ Products such as ``||loops:Loops||``, ``||logic:Logic||``, ``||variables:Variables||``, and ``||math:Math||``.
 As soon as you add in your first block, you can start to run your code in seconds using the in-browser simulator, with your games changing with every new block you add.